Fairfax Station, Virginia: Arts and culture

+Education

 The education system in Fairfax County is among the top public school counties in the country.
 The children of Fairfax Station go to six elementary schools; William Halley Elementary for the southern part of Fairfax Station and Silverbrook Elementary for the northern part.
 They can also attend Fairview Elementary, Oak View Elementary, Bonnie Brae Elementary or Sangster Elementary.
 After 6th grade, the last year in all of the elementary schools, students enter one of four public schools: South County Middle School (feeder school for South County High School), Robinson Secondary School, Robert Frost Middle School (feeder for W.T.
 Woodson High School), or Lake Braddock Secondary School.

 The private school Islamic Saudi Academy previously had its West Campus in Fairfax Station.

+Infrastructure

 Transportation

 Residents are dependent on private cars for most transportation.
 Local roads include Route 123 (Ox Road) and Fairfax County Parkway.
 Some commute using Virginia Railway Express.
-Fairfax Station is home to the Fairfax Station Railroad Museum, devoted to local railroad history.